 And, there are all the employees who have been deprived of activity for long weeks, worried about getting their jobs back.
 Some of them are in fact at risk of finding themselves without a job.
 Others will have to recover their place in a team, work with customers… How will they flourish under new conditions?

-HR managers can take advantage of this time to prepare a return to companies that take care of the well-being of their employees
+HR directors can take advantage of this time to prepare a return to companies that take care of the well-being of their employees

 It is unlikely that anyone will emerge psychologically unscathed from the health (and economic) crisis and the period of containment it imposes.
 A variety of strong emotions will manifest themselves, explicitly or implicitly.
 They will have a definite impact on relationships.
 Managerial habits will be challenged.